 I walk through my neighborhood.
 Dressed warmly for the unseasonably cool day.
 The sky is clear, and the sun is shining.
 It’s so beautiful, my heart assumes that days like this will never end.

 But, they will.
-Within the past two weeks, we’ve heard of numerous scientific reports that highlight the climate crisis in terrifying ways.
+Within the past two weeks, we’ve heard of numerous scientific reports that highlight the climate crisis in terrifying ways, including the United Nations’ Global Assessment.
 In a way that they have not before, news sources have reported on multiple studies that attach frighteningly near deadlines for climate action.

 Despite attention on entrenched politicians and captains of industry, foolishly refusing to acknowledge the existence of climate change, the likely future of the Earth’s system is clear; our planet’s regular functions are breaking down.
 And while the planet itself will survive the shifts, we almost certainly will not.